pabsan-0/sub-t/data-collection/README.md

 # Datasets:
 ## [PPU-6 dataset](https://drive.google.com/file/d/1D-oBYlsD2c4dWnMyhtav1_mYnqfNK-ep/view?usp=sharing):
-First baseline dataset with the DARPA artifacts of interest in both real and synthetic images.
-It is built from:
+First baseline dataset with the DARPA artifacts of interest in both real and synthetic images, annotated in YOLO format.
+All of the images are square but size can vary, resize before using if the model doesn´t do it for you.
+This dataset is built from:
   - ~400 instances of the items backpack, drill, extinguisher and survivor borrowed from the [PST-RGB dataset](https://github.com/ShreyasSkandanS/pst900_thermal_rgb).
   - ~400 instances of rope and helmet artifacts, in pictures taken by the author at the LTU facilities.
   - A set of virtual pictures providing ~100 instances of each artifact produced with Unity [SynthDet](https://github.com/Unity-Technologies/SynthDet).